 - Tumblr

 Adult art is being shaped into one acceptable form of monetized expression—decided not by you.
-There is no website for artists to emigrate to because any website who uses the system is bound by the system.
+There is no website for artists to emigrate to because any website that uses the system is bound by the system.

 Adult websites have always operated with taboo restrictions but those restrictions get narrower each day.
 Your taboo adult art account exists only insofar as it goes unnoticed.